CrowdStrike/terraform-provider-crowdstrike/docs/resources/custom_ioc.md

 ---
-page_title: "crowdstrike_ioc_indicator Resource - crowdstrike"
+page_title: "crowdstrike_custom_ioc Resource - crowdstrike"
-subcategory: "IOC Management"
+subcategory: "Endpoint Security"
 description: |-
   Manages IOC (Indicator of Compromise) indicators in CrowdStrike Falcon.
 IOC indicators allow you to create custom indicators based on SHA256 hashes, MD5 hashes, domains, IPv4 addresses, or IPv6 addresses with actions such as allow, detect, or prevent.
   API Scopes